Home » WordPress Tutorials » WordPress Security » How to Install SSL and HTTPS on a WordPress Site

 Why Is It Important to Have an SSL Nowadays?

 Enabling SSL/HTTPS adds an extra level of protection and security to your online pages.
-When active, SSL protects sensitive information (such as passwords, credit card details) from being viewed and compromised by third-parties.
-It can also help improving website’s ranking on search engines.
+When active, SSL protects sensitive information (such as passwords, and credit card details) from being viewed and compromised by third parties.
+It can also help improve a website’s ranking on search engines.

 Having a non-secured page increases the risk of losing potential customers and can lead to a significant drop in sales.
 That’s why it is recommended to consider SSL for your online page.